Egep39/cljs-str/README.md

 ## What does this library do?

 The CLJS `str` that comes with this library emits code that can be optimized by JavaScript engines (~280x faster as shown in the below benchmark).
-The main context to use this is in projects that rely heavily string concatenation and wish to make that faster.

 To illustrate what it emits: